 Sagay said one of the “most valuable” aspects of his experience in the department has been having professors of color.

-But having so few in the department, he said, has been challenging.
-When he arrived at Northwestern, there were three black theater professors — Harvey Young, Melissa Foster and Aaron Todd Douglas.
+But having so few among faculty, he said, has been challenging.
+Three black theater professors — Harvey Young, Melissa Foster and Aaron Todd Douglas — were in the department when he arrived.
 Young has since left the University.

-Karen Taylor, president of NU’s chapter of the National Society of Black Engineers, said she’s only had one black professor — for an African American studies course — during her time on campus.
+Karen Taylor, president of NU’s chapter of the National Society of Black Engineers, said she has only had one black professor — for an African American studies course — during her six quarters on campus.